Do you need an attorney to sell your business?

 Transferring through a trust: A properly structured trust can hold business interests, control who gets economic benefits versus who controls management, and provide significant estate tax advantages.
 This requires an estate planning attorney with business experience.

 Intentionally Defective Grantor Trust (IDGT): An advanced technique that lets you sell business interests to a trust for your children at today’s value while removing future appreciation from your estate.
-The name sounds alarming - “defective” is a technical term, but it’s a well-established planning strategy.
+The name sounds alarming: “defective” is a technical term.
+What it means is that you pay income tax on trust earnings even though those assets are no longer in your estate, which is actually a benefit because each dollar of tax you pay is an additional tax-free transfer to your children.
+RSM and other major accounting firms describe it as one of the most effective estate-freeze tools for business owners with appreciating assets.
 Requires careful setup.

 Ownership transfer and management transition are separate problems.
 You can transfer ownership slowly while remaining in charge, or hand over management control before transferring any formal ownership.
 Most successful transitions do both over time.